 Firstly, because the IHT threshold is remaining static until at least 2025/26, more people will pay Inheritance Tax each year.
 This is because the value of assets will rise while the threshold stays the same.

-Secondly, if the Chancellor does make changes to exemptions such as the 7-year gifting rule, he’s highly unlikely to make them retrospective.
+Secondly, if the Chancellor does make changes to exemptions such as the 7-year gifting rule, she’s highly unlikely to make them retrospective.
 What is sensible and legal tax planning today may become impossible in the near future.

 Inheritance Tax Update – key advice